-Ed 291-Work Practicum and Discussion in Education II (4) Formerly Ed 291V
+Ed 291-Early Childhood Practicum II (4)

-PreReq: Ed 140; and Ed 190 or Ed 191; and consent of instructor Provides advanced practical application of early childhood studies which allows the student to participate in a group program for young children.
+PreReq: Ed 140; and "C" or better in Ed 190 or "C" or better in Ed 191; and consent of instructor

+Provides advanced practical application of early childhood studies which allows the student to participate in a group program for young children.
 Supervised practice in planning and guiding learning, and children's routine living activities.
 Emphasizes experiences that increase student's skills in dealing with group and individual behavior.
 Twelve hours practicum and discussion.
 (12 lab hrs.)